Kentico/ems-module-kontent-publishing/README.md

    ![Synchronizing changes](images/KenticoKontentPublishingSync.png)

 After the synchronization is finished, *Kentico Kontent* will contain all your published content from *Kentico Xperience*.
-Examine the content and its structure and update it if necessary.
+Examine the content and update the content structure in *Xperience* if necessary.

    ![Published content](images/PublishedContent.png)